zydou/arti/doc/dev/OpenTelemetry.md

 Function calls are not instrumented by default.
 If you want to see something, you will need to add instrumentation to capture it.
 This can be easily done by applying the `#[instrument]` macro from the `tracing` crate to the functions you are interested in.

 It is worthwhile to familiarize yourself with [the options available](https://docs.rs/tracing/latest/tracing/attr.instrument.html).
 I typically use `level = "trace"` and often use `skip_all` to avoid logging function arguments where I don't want to.
 You can also use `skip` to avoid logging specific fields, if you want to capture some fields but not others.
+In general, you should add `skip_all` to everything that you don't have a good reason to, and if you omit `skip_all`, you should think through the security implications carefully.

 If you add instrumentation to something, please be sure to submit a MR for it!